In today’s digitalized world, there are many myths about how what a successful and secure password authentication system should look like.

-Management generally expects from their engineering, IT or tech department that they build a state-of-the art and secure access management solution as part of the overall product development.
-However, it is often overlooked that the in-house IT department is oriented towards product development and is also specialized in this area.
-The development of secure access systems is not only an additional and onerous task in addition to an already excruciating workload, but also not a core area of competency.
+Management generally expects from their engineering, IT or tech department to create a state-of-the-art and secure access management solution as part of the overall product development.
+However, it is often overlooked that the in-house IT department is focused on product development and is also specialized in this area.
+The development of secure access systems is not only an additional and onerous task on top of an already excruciating workload, but also not a core area of competency.
 Thus, both expertise and resources are often lacking here.
-As a result, an authentication solution is somehow built or implemented and then often neglected as other topics seem to be more important.
-Additionally, often sales, marketing and product units put pressure on tech teams to implement more product features instead of "wasting" too much time for a secure access management solution.
-Understanding security often only starts after a database, webpage or portal has been compromised.
-This does not need to be!
+As a result, a rather lackluster authentication solution is cobbled together or implemented and then often neglected as other topics seem to be more important.
+Additionally, often sales, marketing and product units put pressure on tech teams to implement more product features instead of “wasting” too much time for a secure access management solution.

-Even though best practice and research have clear guidelines on how to build a state-of-the art access management solution, the different checks below only can give a first and quick estimation on quality of the evaluated solution.
-If any of the below factors is not following highest security standards that does not necessarily mean that the solution is not safe.
-However, it can be concluded that more negative answers to the following checks make it more probable that a solution is not following latest security standards.
-In such a case, the solution should be judged by a security expert to decide if changes have to be made.
-The aim of such a procedure should always be to make sure to have a bullet proof and secure authentication solution to make it as complicated as possible for potential hackers and their brute force attacks.
+Even though best practices and research provide clear guidelines on how to build a state-of-the-art access management solution, the various checks below can only provide a first and quick assessment of the quality of the solution being evaluated.
+If any of the below factors is not following highest security standards, it does not necessarily mean that the solution is insecure.
+However, it can be concluded that more negative answers to the following checks make it more likely that a solution does not follow the latest security standards.
+In such a case, the solution should be judged by a security expert to determine if changes need to be made.
+The aim of such a procedure should always be to make sure to have a bullet proof and secure authentication solution to make it as difficult as possible for potential hackers and their brute force attacks or dictionary attacks.

 Check the Login Solution while Registering

-Registering at a webpage, portal or database can give you valuable insights about the online security of the provider.
-A number of factors may help you to judge if the authentication solution is more likely to be a secure one meeting latest security standards or rather a self-developed or quickly implemented MVP solution.
+Logging into a webpage, portal or database can give you valuable insights into the online security of the provider.
+A number of factors may help you to judge if the authentication solution is more likely to be a secure one meeting latest security standards or rather a self-developed and/or quickly implemented MVP (minimum viable product) solution.

 Implemented rules for Password Lengths, Complexity or Strength

-With the professionalization of the online world, with the rapidly increasing computing power of cloud-based systems, and with the digitization in general, the bad guys (hackers) have also successfully developed their techniques to compromise databases and access management systems.
-While in the beginning of the Internet a basic password offered a quite good protection, today even 6-, 8-, or 10-digit passwords alone do not guarantee the integrity and security of a protected system.
-While experts still discuss if password length or password complexity is more important, researchers have clearly found that password strength is the current state-of-the art solution for a password.
+With the professionalization of the online world, with the rapidly increasing computing power of cloud-based systems, and digitization in general, the bad guys (hackers) have also successfully developed their techniques to compromise databases and access management systems.
+While in the beginning of the Internet a simple password offered pretty good protection, today even 8- or 10-digit passwords alone do not guarantee the integrity and security of a protected system and thus your data.
+While experts still debate whether password length or password complexity is more important, researchers have clearly found that password strength is the current state-of-the-art solution for a password.
 But how can we find out if a password authentication is following this standard?

 Actually, this is quite simple!
-If the provided login screen is asking you for a 6,8,10,12, etc. digit password often with upper- and lowercase letters, numbers and special characters, this indicates that the portal provider is still following the ancient security logic of password length eventually combined with some additional features.
-However, if the system does not ask for a certain password systematic but rather provides the user with a so-called password strength checker, this is a very good sign that the provider is up-to-date with the latest security standards.
-While entering a new password, the system with an included password strength checkers supports the user in finding a good and secure password.
+If the provided login screen is asking you for a 6, 8, 10, 12, etc. digit password often with upper- and lowercase letters, numbers and special characters, this indicates that the portal provider is still following the ancient security logic of password length eventually combined with some additional features.
+On the other hand, if the system does not ask for a certain password system but rather provides the user with a so-called password strength checker, this is a very good sign that the provider is up to date with the latest security standards.
+While entering a new password, the system with an included password strength checker helps the user to find a good and secure password.

-But access systems with password strength checker alone do not make a secure system if other components are not considered.
+But access systems with password strength checker alone do not make a secure system if other components are not taken into account.

 Implemented further checks if hacked passwords are used

 When using a password strength checker the user can be sure to have chosen a high-quality password.
-Nevertheless, the user can not know if this password has been compromised before and hence can be found on lists of "pawned" (hacked) passwords somewhere in the dark web.
-If so, a formerly high-quality password becomes a weak password.
-Since computing power is getting cheaper and cheaper, hackers can afford to simply use entire pawned password lists and tests them in brute force attacks against databases.
+However, the user cannot know if this password has already been compromised and therefore can be found on lists of “pawned” (hacked) passwords somewhere in the dark web.
+If so, a previously strong password becomes a weak password.
+As computing power becomes cheaper and cheaper, hackers can afford to simply use entire lists of pawned passwords and test them against databases as part of credential stuffing attacks.
+Alternatively, they can, of course, continue to carry out attacks using brute force or dictionary methods.

-To be on the safe side and to offer their users maximum security, portal providers should also continuously check these available pawned password lists and compare any entered password against them.
+To be on the safe side and provide their users with maximum security, portal providers should also continuously check these available pawned password lists and compare any entered password against them.
 If a user is entering a password which has been compromised and can be found on such a list, the user is to be warned immediately and asked to change his password.

 Check the Login Solution while Logging in

-Carefully analyzing the processes while logging in to an access management solution can give valuable information about the quality and security of an authentication solution.
+Careful analysis of the login processes to an access management solution can provide valuable information about the quality and security of an authentication solution.

 Separate login screen for username and password

 The first observation a user can make while logging in is to see whether they have to enter their username and password on the same or two successive login pages.
-Even though the answer is less relevant from a security perspective, it gives an idea of the development team's experience with password login user interfaces and user experience.
-Hence, experts can make their first conclusion about the quality of a development team.
-Two pages access systems at least offer the possibility to implement smarter authentication flows and various access scenarios.
-The very fact that developers anticipate potential future adaptations (if not already implemented) speaks for a higher quality system.
+Even though the answer is less relevant from a security perspective, it gives an idea of the development team’s experience with password login user interfaces and user experience.
+Thus, experts can make their first conclusion about the quality of a development team.
+Two-page access systems at least offer the possibility to implement smarter authentication flows and various access scenarios.
+The very fact that developers anticipate potential future adaptations (if not already implemented) indicates a higher quality system.

 Automatic lock-out functionality for too often wrongly entered passwords

-A good access solution with automatic lock-out functionality will detect if a password is not entered correctly and temporarily lock the system to prevent offenders from gaining access to the system via brute force attacks.
+A good access solution with automatic lock-out functionality will detect when a password is not entered correctly and temporarily lock the system to prevent offenders from gaining access to the system via brute force, dictionary or credential stuffing attacks.
 Depending on the strength of the solution, the lock is temporarily activated after the 3rd, 5th, xth or so (but latest after the 10th) attempt of entering incorrect passwords.
 Often the system already will lock for the first time after the 3rd attempt, e.g., for 10 seconds.
 The more incorrect passwords the user enters, the longer the lockout period becomes.
-After the 10th login attempt within minutes, it is common that the system "sleeps" for an hour or so.
-The lock-out aims to prevent hackers' bots to test millions of different passwords against the password login solution.
+After the 10th login attempt within minutes, it is common for the system to “sleep” for an hour or so.
+The lock-out aims to prevent hacker bots from testing millions of different passwords against the password login solution.

 Such a lock-out function is one of the most important security features in any password authentication solution.
 Interestingly, however it is not commonly used by website or portal providers.
 It can only be tested by a user with a functioning username and password.
 Testing a solution for the lock-out function allows to better understand the security standards of the solution.

-There are different versions of lock-out functions which also translate to different security levels.
-Having a lock-out function which tells the duration of the lock-out is user-friendly and better than not having a solution at all.
-However, informing the user (or the bot of the hacker) about the existence of a lock-out functionality as well as its duration allows to build and adapt the brute force attack accordingly.
+There are different versions of lock-out features which also translate to different security levels.
+Having a lock-out feature that gives away the duration of the lock-out is user-friendly and better than not having a solution at all.
+However, informing the user (or the bot of the hacker) about the existence of a lock-out functionality as well as its duration allows to build and adapt the brute force, dictionary or credential stuffing attack accordingly.

 Test routine for existence of lock-out feature

 To test the existence of the lock-out feature within your authentication system, simply enter an incorrect password ten times within seconds or minutes.
-Directly after these attempts switch towards the correct password.
+Immediately after these attempts switch to the correct password.
 If you get access to the system, you know that no lock-out functionality has been implemented.
-Contrarily, if you cannot login with the correct credentials, it is most likely that a lock-out features had been implemented.
-But no worries: Typically, latest after 24h idle time, the lock will re-open and you can re-login with the correct credentials.
+Contrarily, if you cannot login with the correct credentials, it is most likely that a lock-out feature had been implemented.
+But no worries: Typically, after some time of inactivity, often 24 hours, the lock will lifted and you can login again with the correct credentials.
 Alternatively, you can regain immediate access by using the password reset functionality.

 Check the Login Solution with a Knowingly Non-Existing E-mail Account